aanbahl/EstrogensAndCognition1/README.md

 clean_data$group_membership <- factor(clean_data$group_membership, levels = c("AMC","BSO-E2","BSO"))
 clean_data$group_membership <- factor(clean_data$group_membership, levels = c("BSO","BSO-E2","AMC"))
 ```
-Step 9: Make visualisations for all the data.
+Step 9: Make visualisations for the E1G levels among the groups.
 You can make a variety of graphs!

 First, make a graph for the E1G levels (a measure of how much estrogen is in a woman's body)